 Thomas Hanna was not simply the founder of the field of Somatics.
 Tom was a deeply contemplative, brilliant philosopher with an uncanny vision; however, most important to me, he was a wonderful father.
-This reflection on Tom is an attempt to shed some first-person experience on what it was like to be raised in the Hanna family, how the inner person of Tom influenced his work, and how my personal relationship with my father shaped the person that I have now become as an adult.
+This reflection on Tom is an attempt to shed some first-person perspective on what it was like to be raised in the Hanna family, how the inner person of Tom influenced his work, and how my personal relationship with my father shaped the person that I have now become as an adult.

 Tom the Contemplative

-Tom grew up in Waco, Texas- a fact of which he was not particularly proud.
-Tom felt little respect for the small minded, insular Middle American community where he was raised.
 I do, however, remember a few positive stories he told about his childhood years.
 Tom often reminisced of walking to grade school while "smelling the wafting heat of the pavement after a sudden rain"; he talked fondly of talent shows he had performed in and of his glory days playing school football with his friend “Froggy” Williams.
 I don't remember much about Froggy except that Tom would always mention his name in such a way that I believe he must have been someone very important to him.

 I think that growing up in a Southern conservative town was formative for Tom in a way that influenced his later work.
 After high school, Tom decided to attend Texas Christian University to become a minister.
 The church was an important part of his early development and his subsequent work in the college ministry is where Tom honed much of his thoughtful nature and effusive communication skill.
 I believe that the part of Tom who continually questioned the nature of humanity, the meaning of life, and the significance of our place in the universe began with his initial religious quest.

 It was during college that my mother first met Tom at a social event where Tom was singing and playing guitar.
 My mother was mesmerized and asked, "Who is that fellow?"
 "Tommy Hanna," was the reply, "but don't get any ideas 'cause he has a girlfriend already."
 My mother did, however, have ideas and when my parents eventually got together, Tom was just about to complete his divinity degree.
 A big part of their relationship was intellectual and artistic in nature, and when not attending church activities, Tom would take my mother to the library to read great literature and listen to classical music together for hours.
 Frederick Delius was his favorite composer.
 During their courtship, my mother often asked Tom to explain why he so fervently believed the doctrine of the church.
 These discussions started a philosophical and intellectual fire that would burn for the rest of his life.
-Upon completing college, Tom received a scholarship to attend the Ph.D. program at the divinity school of the University of Chicago.
-However, by this time Tom had become a self-proclaimed atheist.
-Despite his reservations, Tom began his doctoral studies and did extremely well in his classes.
-Tom decided to write his dissertation about existentialism, which did not go over well with his committee.
-It was only when the manuscript had been accepted to be published as a book that the divinity school's dissertation committee allowed him to write about philosophy instead of theology.
-After graduation, the manuscript was published with very little revision as The Lyrical Existentialists (Hanna, 1962).

 Tom made it a point to enjoy life to the fullest.
 Tom savored great writing, the arts, travel, culture, and being with family as great events.
 Each experience Tom had was truly appreciated in the moment and then later contemplated in private.
 It was the intensity of his reflections that I believe affected his brilliant philosophical nature and eventually spawned the theory of Somatics.